factorial-io/phabalicious/docs/guide.md

  * optionally work with our docker-based local development-stack [multibasebox](https://github.com/factorial-io/multibasebox)
  * scaffold and deploy definition files to a Kubernetes cluster (poor-mans-helm)
  * build the app into an artifact and sync that with ftp or push it to a repository
+ * deploy applications to Scotty mPaaS for lightweight containerized deployments

-It integrates nicely with existing solutions like for continuous integration or docker-based setups or diverse hosting environments like Acquia SiteFactory, Lagoon, platform.sh, Kubernetes or other complicated custom IT infrastructures.
+It integrates nicely with existing solutions like for continuous integration or docker-based setups or diverse hosting environments like Acquia SiteFactory, Lagoon, platform.sh, Kubernetes, Scotty mPaaS, or other complicated custom IT infrastructures.

 ## History